Verizon: Expansion of services (2011–2021)

 The Guardian reported it had obtained an order by the Federal Bureau of Investigation (FBI) and approved by the United States Foreign Intelligence Surveillance Court that required Verizon to provide the National Security Agency (NSA) with telephone metadata for all calls originating in the U.S. Verizon Wireless was not part of the NSA data collection for wireless accounts due to foreign ownership issues.

 Verizon purchased Vodafone's 45% stake in Verizon in September 2013 for $130 billion.
 The deal closed on February 21, 2014, and became the third largest corporate deal ever signed, giving Verizon Communications sole ownership of Verizon Wireless.

 On January 14, 2014, the DC Circuit Court of Appeals struck down the FCC's net neutrality rules after Verizon filed suit against them in January 2010.
 In June 2016, in a 184-page ruling, the United States Court of Appeals for the District of Columbia Circuit upheld, by a 2–1 vote, the FCC's net neutrality rules and the FCC's determination that broadband access is a public utility rather than a luxury.
 AT&T and the telecom industry said they would seek to appeal the decision to the Supreme Court.

 The Wall Street Journal reported that Verizon received more than 1,000 requests for information about its subscribers on national security grounds via National Security Letters.
 In total, Verizon received 321,545 requests from federal, state and local law enforcement for U.S. customer information.
 In May 2015, Verizon agreed to pay $90 million "to settle federal and state investigations into allegations mobile customers were improperly billed for premium text messages."

 Verizon Wireless launched the technology news website SugarString in October 2014.
 The publication attracted controversy after it was reported that its writers were forbidden from publishing articles related to net neutrality or domestic surveillance.
 Although Verizon denied that this was the case, the site (described as being a pilot project) was shuttered in December.

+Verizon acquired AOL in 2015 at $50 per share, for a deal valued around $4.4 billion.
+The following year, Verizon announced it would acquire the core internet business of Yahoo! for $4.83 billion.
+Following the completion of the acquisitions, Verizon created a new division called Oath, which includes the AOL and Yahoo brands.
+The sale did not include Yahoo's stakes in Alibaba Group and Yahoo!
+Japan.The integrated AOL-Yahoo operation, housed under the newly created Oath division, would be organized around key content-based pillars.Verizon completed its acquisition of Yahoo for $4.48 billion on June 13, 2017.